aws/aws-pdk/packages/cloudscape-react-ts-website/docs/developer_guides/cloudscape-react-ts-website/index.md

 ### Running your synthesized Application

-To run your synthesized application locally, run `pdk dev` from within your website directory.
+To run your synthesized application locally, run `npx projen dev` from within your website directory.

 ## Developer Notes